SummerProject-AI-exam/AI-exam-project/docs/research/gaze-tracking.md

 - no face visible
 - multiple faces
-- face covered or occluded
+- camera blocked
-- face too far from camera
+- camera off
-- sudden appearance of another person

 ### Readiness check

-Readiness check is fully implemented and verifies before the exam:
+Readiness check is fully implemented and verifies before the exam that:

 - camera works
 - face is visible
 - lighting is acceptable
 - student is centered
 - no multiple faces
-- no occlusion
+- frame is stable (no freeze)

 ### Calibration